College of Information Science & Technology

 A maximum of 64 credit hours are accepted from an accredited community college.
-A minimum of C- or higher grade is required to transfer credits toward College of IS&T degree programs with the exception of the following business courses, which require a C grade or better if transferred without ACCT 2020 or ECON 2220: ACCT 2010 and ECON 2200.
+A minimum of C- or higher grade is required to transfer credits toward College of IS&T degree programs with the exception of the following business courses, which require a C grade or better.

 Courses such as ENGL 1050, ENGL 1090 and ENGL 1100 and orientation courses in other colleges or divisions may not be counted as part of the minimum 120 credit hours for the degree program.
-The course, College and Career Success (US 1010), can, however, be counted as elective credit if taken in the first 30 hours of the degree program.
+The course, Critical Thinking and Problem Solving Skills for the Modern Day Student (US 1010), can, however, be counted as elective credit if taken in the first 30 hours of the degree program.
 A maximum of four hours of physical education activities courses may be applied toward the general elective area.

 Quality of Work

 Students must obtain a grade of C- or better in each class for the purpose of meeting General Education, Departmental, and College requirements.
-A grade of C or better is required to meet the prerequisite requirement for business courses.
-A minimum cumulative GPA of 2.5 is required for the College of Information Science & Technology.
+A grade of C or better is required for all courses taken in the College of Business Administration (CBA).
+A minimum cumulative GPA of 2.5 is required by the College of Information Science & Technology.